Water Softener Systems

 In areas having very hard water, consumers can cut detergent use in dishwashers and washing machines by more than 50 percent after softening, and get the same results.

-The results show that softened water might not only save consumers money but could also be environmentally friendly, because they can reduce reliance on polluting fuels because of energy savings and help cut back on harmful detergents going into water streams.
+Softened water might not only save consumers money but could also be environmentally friendly, because it helps cut back on harmful detergents going into water streams.

 “Better performance and savings can be achieved with softened water,” the report’s authors concluded.

 The dishwasher study included tests that removed difficult soils, in addition to evaluating spotting and filming.
 Researchers found that softened water uses almost 30 percent less detergent, but cleans as well as water at 10 grains per gallon hardness level.

 That detergent savings rises to nearly 70 percent when comparing softened water with water at a 25 gpg level.